Beautiful Documents with Groff (Part I)

 But what’s a writerly nerd to do?
 No word processor that I am aware of produces documents as pretty as LaTeX; you’d have to use InDesign or something like that.
 And what’s more, the price of all this beauty is a really tedious conversion process at the very end.

 I wasn’t looking around for a solution to these problems, really, but I managed to stumble on one.
-Joshua Stutter—a grad student in musicology at the Univerity of Glasgow and, as I later discovered, a co-religionist in digital humanities—was procrastinating as I do, had written at some length about the experience of writing his thesis in groff.
+Joshua Stutter—a grad student in musicology at the University of Glasgow and, as I later discovered, a co-religionist in digital humanities—was procrastinating as I do, and had written at some length about the experience of writing his thesis in groff.

 In what now?
-You mean that thing for creating UNIX man pages?
+You mean that thing for creating unix man pages?
 That’s the only thing I’d ever used it for, and that use case seemed to have nothing at all to do with beautiful documents.

-What I didn’t realize, however, is that roff is a bit like TeX, in that it gives you a set of low-level primitives for creating higher-level macros.
+What I didn’t realize, however, is that Roff is a bit like TeX, in that it gives you a set of low-level primitives for creating higher-level macros.
 The codes for writing man pages are one such set of macros, but there are others.
 Including the rather elaborate “mom” macros.

-The mom macros (I had never heard of them) are basically those macros that are intended for creating beautiful long-form documents (in PDF or Postscript) for display, with an emphasis on the sort of things fiction writers and humanist scholars need to do.
-It even uses MLA form as its default reference system!
+The mom macros (I had never heard of them) are basically those macros that are intended for creating beautiful long-form documents (in pdf or Postscript) for display, with an emphasis on the sort of things fiction writers and humanist scholars need to do.
+It even uses mla form as its default reference system!
 What does it look like?
 Here’s a page from the book I’m writing right now:

 Groff mom example with a big drop cap, small caps, curly quotes, and so